yancborges/code_nebula/README.md

 - [ ] Japanese text level analyser
 - [ ] Personal DataBase connection framework

+Other thins for learning:
+- [ ] JavaScript

 ### More info:
 Not all my projects are listed here.
 I have some bigger projects then these here that are currently being used for other people.